Caveat: 28) 무시 함으로 인해 악연이 된 인연들에게 참회하며 절합니다

 Here is a little house (business?) that always makes me think about the Boxcar Children novels.

 Here is my front yard.
-Which happens to be a gas station.
+Which happens to be a gas station that is in front of my apartment building.
 And the home to many happy dumptrucks.
-Though that's not why this blog is called caveatdumptruck.
-Just coincidence, that.
+Though that’s not why this blog is called caveatdumptruck.
+Just a coincidence, that.

 I’m home now.
 I’m drinking some Korean ginger tea.
 I’m watching some weird Korean reality show.
 I don’t understand it.
 The year will end, soon.